rcnz33/rcnz33/README.md

 - 👋 Hi, I’m @rcnz33
-- 👀 I’m interested in Game / App Dev and Web Dev
+- 👀 I’m interested in Game / Android Dev and Web Dev.
-- 🌱 I’ve learned the basics of HTML and CSS🤗.
-Currently learning Java and Kotlin. 💖
+- 🌱 I’ve learned the basics of HTML, CSS and Java🤗.
+Currently learning Kotlin. 💖
+- 📅 Planning to learn in the future: Javascript and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...